regnarg/bc/text/changedet.md

 calls) would take (as performed by the `find -size +1` command; the `-size` argument is needed to force `stat`-ing every inode).

-The results confirm the following prediction:
+The results confirm our predictions:

-  * Accessing a precomputed flat list of inodes is faster than recursively scanning directory contents using `getdents` (about three times).
-  * Accessing inodes in inode number order is faster than in the DFS discovery order (by about $30\,\%$).
+  * Accessing inodes in inode number order is faster (about two times) than accessing them in DFS order.

-However, some results are contrary to our expectations.
-Namely:

-  * Regardless of order, accessing inodes using paths is faster than using file handle.
-This is very unexpected as resolving a path requires looking up directory entries in the parent directories' data block, while a file handle directly encodes the on-disk location of the inode.
-We have not any explanation for this phenomenon.
+  * Accessing inodes using handles is faster than using paths.
+    For all inodes the difference is rather slight, for a smaller subset (such as directories only) it can be up to five-fold.

+All of this applies to an ext4 or similar file system on a rotational hard drive.
+For btrfs and SSD, the differences will probably be negligible if any.
+The results were produced using scripts in the `experiments/treescan2` directory in attachment 1.

 We experimented with several other techniques, for example massively parallelizing the scan in the hope that the kernel and/or hard disk controller